ReferEverything: Towards Segmenting Everything We Can Speak of in Videos: Experiments

 In this section, we compare \methodname to the state of the art on the standard RVOS benchmarks.
 We report results on the validation set of Ref-DAVIS~\citep{khoreva2019video} and the test set of Ref-YTB~\citep{seo2020urvos} in Table~\ref{tab:rvos}.
-Our method outperforms state of the art in terms of $\mathcal{J}$ on Ref-DAVIS and is only second to UNINEXT~\citep{yan2023universal} on Ref-YTB.
-Note that this approach is specifically designed for object segmentation and utilizes more than 10 datasets with localization annotations like bounding boxes and masks for training.
+The basic variant of our method, which is based on the ModelScope video diffusion model (denoted as `REM (MS-1.4B)' in the table), outperforms the state of the art in terms of $\mathcal{J}$ on Ref-DAVIS and is only second to UNINEXT~\citep{yan2023universal} on Ref-YTB.
+Note that this approach is specifically designed for object segmentation and trained on more than 10 datasets with localization annotations.
 In contrast, \methodname adopts an architecture of a video generation model and is only fine-tuned on one image- and one video-segmentation dataset.
-Despite this, our method is competitive with UNINEXT on standard RVOS benchmarks, and we will show next, outperforms it by up to 21 points out-of-domain in terms of $\mathcal{J}$.
+Despite this, our method is competitive with UNINEXT on standard RVOS benchmarks, and, as we will show next, outperforms it by up to 21 points out-of-domain in terms of $\mathcal{J}$.

-Another notable observation is that \methodname also outperforms VD-IT~\citep{zhu2024exploring}, which is built on top of the same video diffusion backbone of~\cite{wang2023modelscope}, on both datasets.
-This result demonstrates the effectiveness of our approach to preserving the visual-language representations learned on the Internet data, which will become even more evident in out-of-domain evaluation.
+Another notable observation is that this variant of \methodname outperforms VD-IT~\citep{zhu2024exploring}, which is built on top of the same MS-1.4B backbone, on both datasets.
+This result demonstrates the effectiveness of our approach to preserving the generative model's architecture, which will become even more evident in out-of-domain evaluation.
+Using the recent, large-scale Wan T2V diffusion model~\cite{wan2025wan} (denoted as `REM (Wan-14B)') further improves performance, achieving state-of-the-art results on both benchmarks.

+We also benchmark our \methodname against the top entrants on the MeViS leaderboard~\citep{ding2023mevis}, a dataset specifically designed for segmenting objects based on referring expressions describing their motion.
+As shown in Table~\ref{tab:mevis}, our base variant already outperforms the strongest baseline, GLUS~\citep{lin2025glusgloballocalreasoningunified}, which combines a pre-trained multi-modal LLM with the SAM2 foundational video segmentation model~\citep{ravi2024sam}, by 2.2 points in $\mathcal{J} \& \mathcal{F}$.
+Our Wan-14B variant further improves the performance to $60.3$, setting the new state-of-the-art for this benchmark.
+These results validate our method's ability to reuse the motion–language priors encoded in video diffusion models by preserving their full generative architecture.